 Researchers hope that learning more about this relationship between migraines and brain freeze might lead to a cure for migraine headaches.
 (7)

-There’s an interesting side note on how cold induced headaches can help researchers find a migraine cure.
+There’s an interesting side note on how cold-induced headaches might help researchers find a migraine cure.

 Migraines have always been difficult to study since the onset of a headache is unpredictable.

-But researchers can replicate a short-lived migraine in study participants at will by inducing brain freeze.
+But now, researchers can replicate a short-lived migraine in study participants on demand by inducing brain freeze.

 Scientific studies support what you probably already know, that you can largely avoid brain freeze by eating frozen food s-l-o-w-l-y.
 (8)